ibmz-community-cloud/zML/README.md

     ![alt text](images/Picture52.png "Image")

-2. Create a new project.
+2. Create a new project

     1. Locate 'My Projects' from the sidebar menu